5 Top Dividend Plays in Warren Buffett’s Portfolio

 Think about it: Wells Fargo serves millions of customers and one-in-three households in the U.S. If a company wants to take Wells Fargo’s business, it would have to build an equally impressive branch network and convince customers to switch.
 In other words, the barriers to entry are high.
 High barriers to entry help protect Wells Fargo’s profits from potential entrants.

 Of course, speaking of Wells Fargo, one cannot ignore its fake accounts scandal last year which resulted in a $185.0-million fine.
-On that matter, Warren Buffet said that the bank did make “a terrible mistake,” but he continued to have faith in Wells Fargo as an “incredible institution.”
+On that matter, Warren Buffett said that the bank did make “a terrible mistake,” but he continued to have faith in Wells Fargo as an “incredible institution.”
 (Source: “Warren Buffett hasn’t sold a single share of Wells Fargo following scandal,” CNN, November 11, 2016.)

 According to Berkshire’s latest 13F filing, the company owned nearly 480 million shares of WFC stock by the end of 2016.
 Wells Fargo represented the second largest holding in Warren Buffett’s portfolio.